hashicorp/terraform-website/content/source/docs/cloud/getting-started/policies.html.md

 ## Finished

-You've now configured TFE and experienced its core workflows — you know how to create new workspaces, automatically and manually trigger runs on a workspace, review and monitor runs, approve plans, and add policy checks to your runs.
+You've now configured Terraform Cloud and experienced its core workflows — you know how to create new workspaces, automatically and manually trigger runs on a workspace, review and monitor runs, approve plans, and add policy checks to your runs.